 |Ending||Temp- Death||Empty.
 Leftover from the original Artifact Temple.|

-An unused variation of the Chozo lore "Binding" exists in the game's textual data in which the Cipher is broken and the Chozo Artifacts have been scattered across the planet by the Space Pirates.
-Instead of using the Chozo Artifacts to break the Cipher and enter the Impact Crater, it appears that at one point in development Samus would have been attempting to reactivate the Cipher and seal the Crater.
+An unused variation of the Chozo Lore Log Book entry "Binding" exists in the game's textual data in which the Cipher is broken and the Chozo Artifacts have been scattered across the planet by the Space Pirates.

 The Chozo Cipher, the congregation of Artifacts that held the Great Poison at bay, is broken now.
 Fearful of the potential within the small statues, the invaders known as Space Pirates tried to destroy them, only to fail in every attempt.
 Instead, they have scattered what they could not break across the planet, hiding the Artifacts far from one another, knowing that their reunion could spell disaster for their dark designs.
 They are right to fear them.
 Great power sleeps inside these tokens; we Chozo built our temple, the Cradle, to draw its strength from their communal energy.
 If they could be gathered together once again and replaced in the Cradle, then hope might bloom again in this suffocating land.